fluescher/blog.florianluescher.ch/_drafts/2017-08-01-reinforcement-learning.md

 When training a model using reinforcement learning, there are four components involved:

-A **Policy** is the core of a reinforcement learning algorithm.
+* A **Policy** is the core of a reinforcement learning algorithm.
 It is a function mapping a given state to the next action to perform.
 While learning the agent changes his policy in order to maximise the reward.

-The **Reward Function** defines the reward a agent can expect at given state/timestep.
+* The **Reward Function** defines the reward a agent can expect at given a state/timestep.
 Since this is the function the agent tries to maximise, it is unmodifiable during training.

-A **Value Function** is an estimation about how much reward an agent can expect beginning from a specific state.
+* A **Value Function** is an estimation about how much reward an agent can expect when entering specific state.
 It is different from the reward function in that the reward is definitive and immediate, whereas the value is predicted and therefore unsure.

-A **Model** of the environment can help the agent in planning it's future moves.
+* A **Model** of the environment can help the agent in planning it's future moves.
 A model might be made available to the agent because it was provided by the developer or a model might be learned during training.

 This for sure sounds confusing.
 So probably it's best to just jump to an example of this.

 ### Example: Tic-Tac-Toe

 Since reinforcement learning components map good to games we try to explore the concept by writing an AI-player for the simple game of Tic-Tac-Toe.
 The game is extremely simple: Two players (X and O) play one after another by marking a field.
-As soon as one player has three field in a row, column or diagonally, he wins.
+As soon as one player has three fields in a row, column or diagonally, he wins.
 If all fields were marked, the game is a draw.

 ![tic-tac-toe](/assets/posts/2017-08-01-reinforcement/tic-tac-toe.png){:class="img"}